MajeurAndroid/android-unofficial-showdown-client/README.md

 For now, this client is designed to handle only one battle at a time.
 This because I think it makes more sense in app's UI design :), but mainly because I think it's not that relevant on a mobile device to run multiple battle like you would do on desktop.
 Anyway, I wrote code in a way that leaves the option to implement such feature in the future.
 #### Doubles, Triples and other types
-For now, only single battles are implemented.
-The code is kept flexible enough to allow easy double/triple implementation.
-If double battles are implemented at the time you're reading this, it means I underestimated my motivation.
+For now, only single and double battles are implemented.
+The code allows triple battle but no testing has been done, so it works 'as is'.
 ### Data files
 For maintainability reasons and to keep app binary file size as low as possible, I tried to retrieve data from showdown server as much as possible.
 But, for heavily/recurrent accessed data, such as poke/move details, json files are kept locally to ensure a very low loading time.
 Dex icons are also stored locally to allow region only icon decoding, avoiding us to load the entire icon sheet.
 A download of these files at first launch might be implemented in the future.
 ### Web protocols
 Every single http connection established by this client is using secured http protocol (`https:`).
-For WebSocket, I tried to use `wss:` protocol but it didn't worked right away.
-In the future switching to `wss:` would be nice, but for now unsecured `ws:` is ok.
+For WebSocket, `wss:` is now used since alpha3.
 ### Android string resources
-~~I was a bit lazy on this one...~~ Most of UI strings are hard-coded and aren't placed in the regular `res/values/string.xml`.
+~~I was a bit lazy on this one...~~ Most UI strings are hard-coded and aren't placed in the regular `res/values/string.xml`.
 This because Showdown is only available in English and has no localization implementation planned for now.
 So a Showdown client with localization would be completely pointless, and would lead into a partially 'translated' application.
 ## Contributing
 Any help is very welcomed!
 Please make sure you are respecting the coding patterns and please strongly test your modifications before PR!
 ### Report a bug
  - Submit a bug report: [here](https://forms.gle/tqSeeZ9De3ik97CK8)
  - Reported bugs tracking: [here](https://docs.google.com/spreadsheets/d/1oC0m5SJEqx9HMXOAIHcgoa92B2CP69SmSuwHKR7v-X0/edit?usp=sharing)
 ## Credits
+ - Everybody on our [Somogon thread](https://www.smogon.com/forums/threads/alpha02-need-testers-unofficial-showdown-android-client.3654298): For the huge help with bug reporting
  - [Zarel](https://github.com/Zarel): For PokemonShowdown itself.
  - [NamTThai](https://github.com/NamTThai): For some piece of java code translated from js I reuse here (such as team parser).
  - [http://pokemonshowdown.com/credits](http://pokemonshowdown.com/credits)